O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 Every ideology of social engineering rests, explicitly or implicitly, on a specific anthropological premise: the belief that human beings are infinitely malleable, that their personality, their moral impulses, their inclinations, and even their cognitive structures can be almost entirely shaped by social conditions.
 This conception, known in its classical forms as the tabula rasa doctrine, constitutes the most devastating error of modern political philosophy.

 According to this view, man does not possess a nature properly speaking, but only acquired habits.
-If he is violent, envious, unequal, or cruel, the fault does not lie in ontological limits, but in flawed social arrangements.
+If he is violent, envious, unequal, and cruel, the fault lies not in ontological limits, but in flawed social arrangements.
 Change the system, reform the structure, educate correctly, and the new man will emerge almost spontaneously, purified of the vices that have accompanied him throughout history.
-This narrative absolves the individual of moral responsibility and transfers all the weight of evil to abstract entities: society, the State, culture, tradition.
+This narrative absolves the individual of moral responsibility and transfers all the weight of evil to abstract entities: society, the State, culture, and tradition.

 The conservative realizes, at this point, that he is not facing a scientific thesis, but a modern myth; the psychological scheme remains the same: evil is not within me, but outside of me, and salvation requires an external reorganization of the world.